sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 - For `Entity Class`, press enter.
 - For `Subscriptions`, type `system` and press enter.

-Confirm both Sensu services are running:
+Finally, confirm that both Sensu services are running:

 {{< code shell >}}
 systemctl status sensu-backend && systemctl status sensu-agent
 {{< /code >}}

+The response should indicate `active (running)` for both the Sensu backend and agent.

 ## Register the dynamic runtime asset

-The [Sensu Sumo Logic Handler][8] dynamic runtime asset includes the scripts you will need to send observability event data to Sumo Logic.
+The [Sensu Sumo Logic Handler][8] [dynamic runtime asset][5] includes the scripts your [handler][9] will need to send observability data to Sumo Logic.

 To add the Sumo Logic handler asset, run: